kidscancode/godot_recipes/src/content/2D/2d_shooting.md

 ### Setting up the bullet

 First, we'll set up a "bullet" object that we can instance.
-Here are the node's we'll use:
+Here are the nodes we'll use:

 ```markdown
 - Area2D ("Bullet")